Stock (firearms): Accuracy considerations

 A well designed and well built wooden stock can provide the secure, stable base needed for an accurate rifle, but the properties of wood make it more difficult than more stable synthetic materials.
-Wood is still a top choice for aesthetic reasons, however, and solutions such as bedding provide the stability of a synthetic with the aesthetics of wood.
+Wood may still be chosen for aesthetic reasons, however, and solutions such as bedding provide the stability of a synthetic with the aesthetics of wood.

 Burst or automatic shoulder fired small arms can incorporate the "straight-line" recoil configuration.
 This layout places both the center of gravity and the position of the shoulder stock nearly in line with the longitudinal axis of the barrel bore, a feature increasing controllability during burst or automatic fire.